open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/manual.md

 [automatic instrumentation](/docs/instrumentation/java/automatic/) to get started and then enrich your code with manual instrumentation as needed.

+Note, that especially if you cannot modify the source code of your app, you can skip manual instrumentation and only use automatic instrumentation.

 Also, for libraries your code depends on, you don't have to write instrumentation code yourself, since they might come with OpenTelemetry built-in _natively_ or you can make use of